Waterlooville: History

 GEC Marconi built a site at Waterlooville for their Underwater Systems Division in the early 1980s, for the Stingray anti-submarine torpedo.
 A peace camp was set up near the construction site.
 After completion of the GEC building, a free music festival was held at Old Park Farm in Waterlooville called Torpedo Town.
 A second Torpedo Town festival was held in August 1987 at Bramdean Common near Winchester.

 Near the town centre is St George's Church, rebuilt in 1968–70 around the core of the original (1830) church.
 Waterlooville Baptist Church was built in 1967 in a Modernist style to replace the original chapel of 1884–85 in the town centre.
 During the 1950s and 1960s the surrounding area saw extensive growth in housing, when large suburban public and private housing estates were constructed.
 This resulted in the original Victorian church failing to cope with the population growth.
 Plans for a new church were started and in 1970 the new church was built on the site of the old church.
 Parts of the old church were retained.
 In July 2011 the town saw the consecration of its first Roman Catholic Church.
-For the preceding eighty years the growing Catholic community in the town had utilised at first one aisle of, and ultimately the entire of the chapel at St Michaels convent.
-However, the decision of the sisters of Our Lady of Charity to sell the main convent site coupled with the inadequate capacity led to a new church being required.
-The new church which is dedicated to "The Sacred Heart of Jesus and St Peter the Apostle" sits to the north of the town centre on London Road.

-In August 2012 the northern part of the shopping centre underwent a £700,000 renovation, the raised area holding the former fountain was removed and new block paving installed.
-The renovation increased the area available to the weekly Friday market and improved pedestrian accessibility.
-In addition a "smoking-shelter" style band-stand was installed at pedestrian T-junction with The Boulevard.